-Nicholas Payton runs the risk of being reduced as that trumpeter who wanted to re-name jazz to Black American Music.
+Nicholas Payton runs the risk of being reduced to that trumpeter who wanted to re-name jazz as Black American Music.
 While the statement sounds a little harsh, it seems to be the general path that all great artists like Charlie Parker and J Dilla walk on.
-But a deeper inspection of Jay Dee’s work reveals a man who knew how to take a sample and flip it on its head entirely to come up with something completely new that doesn’t sound cannibalistic or incestuous.
+But a deeper inspection of Jay Dee’s work reveals a man who knew how to take a sample and flip it on its head to come up with something completely new that doesn’t sound cannibalistic or incestuous.
 A closer look at the full breadth and scope of Bird’s body of work uncovers Charlie Parker for more than just the lines he played in the Omnibook.

 Likewise, Nicholas Payton is bigger than his blog, BAM, and whatever else reductionist view that others have placed upon him.
 To me, he’s that dude who comped himself on the Rhodes while playing trumpet.
 But even my fanboy view of a trumpeter who can jump on the Rhodes and comp himself is narrow and reductive.

 Perhaps the reason why the public tends to reduce great artists to one or two things is because we either haven’t spent the time to check out their entire life’s work or we’re just not ready for their groundbreaking ideas.
 In the interest of full disclosure, I have to admit that I was shaking in my space boots when I found out that I had to talk to Mr. Payton.
 I immediately thought that my name would be plastered on his blog and the next morning I would wake up to read “Open Letter to DanMichael Reyes.”

 But that was my reductionist view about the man.
 I was pleased to find out that Mr. Nicholas Payton is – much like the great artists who have gone before him – bigger than the few things that the general public have reduced him to.